Siddhantmest/XAI-Methods-for-CNN/README.md

 If you are using Google Colab to implement the code, I recommend you to change the runtime type to GPU as for some unknown reason Integrated gradient is giving inverted results on normal runtime

-## Research Papers
+## Relevant Research Papers

-**[Grad-CAM][Grad-CAM]** - Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization, Ramprasaath R. Selvaraju, Michael Cogswell, Abhishek Das, Ramakrishna Vedantam, Devi Parikh, Dhruv Batra
+**[Grad-CAM][Grad-CAM]** - Ramprasaath R. Selvaraju, Michael Cogswell, Abhishek Das, Ramakrishna Vedantam, Devi Parikh, Dhruv Batra.
+Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization

 **[Integrated Gradients][Integrated Gradients]** - Sundararajan, M., Taly, A. and Yan, Q., 2017, July.
 Axiomatic attribution for deep networks.
 In International Conference on Machine Learning (pp. 3319-3328).
 PMLR.